-Our mission is to raise awareness of the family law field and opportunities for students to establish and maintain a networking relationship with practicing family law attorneys, and to enrich the role of family law practice in the community.
-Family Law and Children's Advocacy Group (FLCA) is dedicated to promoting the health and well-being of children and committed to advancing children’s interests by connecting academia and the world of policy and practice, and by training students to contribute to law reform and social change.
+The Family Law and Children's Advocacy Group (FLCA) raises awareness of the family law field and provides opportunities for students to network with practicing family law attorneys.
+FCLA promotes the health and well-being of children and advances children’s interests by connecting academia and the world of policy and practice.
+Students also have the opportunity to contribute to law reform and social change.

-Their founding principles are that the state exists to preserve individual freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
-The Federalist Society seeks both to promote an awareness of these principles and to further their application through its activities.
-Organizational activities will include sponsoring debates, discussions, and speeches, assisting other organizations in recruiting nationally known speakers, and hosting informational and social gatherings.
+The society's founding principles are that the state exists to preserve individual freedom, that the separation of governmental powers is central to our Constitution, and that it is the duty of the judiciary to say what the law is, not what it should be.
+The Federalist Society promotes awareness of these principles and furthers their application through its activities.
+Students have the opportunity to participate in and hear debates, discussions, and speeches from nationally known speakers and attend informational and social gatherings.

-The Internet and Cyber Law Society is an organization dedicated to promoting awareness and discussion to students from all backgrounds about the flow of information through electronic media and the laws governing those areas.
+The Internet and Cyber Law Society promotes awareness and discussion to students from all backgrounds about the flow of information through electronic media and the laws governing those areas.
 Past events have included speakers on marketing technology for firm and solo practice, as well as computer-networking technology and the inherent risks of cyber-hacking.

-Law Students for Reproductive Justice is a student-led, student-driven nationwide network of law students, professors, and lawyers committed to fostering the next wave of legal experts for the reproductive justice movement.
-LSRJ educates, organizes, and supports law students to ensure that a new generation of advocates will emerge prepared to protect and expand reproductive rights as basic civil and human rights.
+Law Students for Reproductive Justice (LSRJ) is a student-led, student-driven nationwide network committed to fostering the next wave of legal experts for the reproductive justice movement.
+LSRJ educates, organizes and supports law students to ensure that a new generation of advocates will emerge prepared to protect and expand reproductive rights as basic civil and human rights.

-The School of Law is a member of the Native American Law Student Association.
-Its principal goals are to provide a local and national network of mutual support, to focus attention on Indian law issues of interest to the law school community, and to serve as a minority and cultural resource within the university community.
+The Native American Law Student Association focuses attention on Indian law issues of interest to the law school community and provides a local and national network of mutual support.
+It also serves as a minority and cultural resource within the USD community.

-The OUTLaws' mission is to promote, further and support the rights of lesbian, gay, bisexual and transgender individuals, their friends and family, to encourage diversity and to provide education regarding LGBT-related and diversity-related issues on campus and within the community at large.
+The OUTLaws' mission is to promote, further and support the rights of lesbian, gay, bisexual and transgender individuals and their friends and family.
+It encourages diversity and provides education regarding LGBT-related and diversity-related issues on campus and within the community at large.

-The mission of PILG is to provide students interested in public interest careers with information and resources about internships, fellowships, career development and other related opportunities; to hold public interest-related events at the law school; to provide support to students who do not want to pursue a traditional private-sector legal career; and to educate the student body as a whole about public interest law.
+The Public Interest Law Group (PILG) provides students with information and resources about internships, fellowships, career development and other related opportunities.
+It holds public interest-related events at the law school, provides support to students who do not want to pursue a traditional private-sector legal career; and to educate the student body as a whole about public interest law.

-The mission of the St. Thomas More Society is to foster full integration of the Catholic faith into the daily practice of law, striving to emulate St. Thomas More, the patron saint of attorneys.
-The organization works alongside other interfaith organizations, offers lectures and discussion opportunities on matters of faith and morals, especially as they pertain to our vocations in the law, and offers opportunities to participate in community service projects.
+The St. Thomas More Society fosters integration of the Catholic faith into the daily practice of law, striving to emulate St. Thomas More, the patron saint of attorneys.
+The organization works alongside other interfaith organizations, offers lectures and discussion opportunities on matters of faith and morals, especially as they pertain to law vocations, and participates in community service projects.

 Women in Law is an organization composed of both male and female law students, faculty members and members of the South Dakota State Bar.
 The group works to increase awareness of current issues affecting women in law.
-It solicits speakers for the annual State Bar meeting.
+Students have the opportunity to hear from speakers at the annual State Bar meeting.
 Past speakers have included Sarah Weddington, an attorney who argued before the United States Supreme Court in Roe v.
 Wade and Pat Clark, director of the Klan Watch.